About Dr Lars Kjaer

 Dr Lars Kjaer's Research

 Lars’ research focuses on the challenges and possibilities in using approaches from social anthropology in studying the central middle ages.
 He has worked on the role of gift exchange and feasting in creating social bonds between aristocrats, and in their struggle to fashion a pious and honourable reputation.
 Future research projects include the reception of Western European ideas about royalty and courtliness in medieval Scandinavia.

-The Medieval Gift and the Classical Tradition (Cambridge: Cambridge University Press, Forthcoming)
+The Medieval Gift and the Classical Tradition: Ideas and the Practice of Generosity in Medieval England, 1100-1300 (Cambridge: Cambridge University Press, 2019)

 Denmark and Europe in the Middle Ages, 1000-1500: Essays in Honour of Professor Michael H. Gelting, editor with N Lund and K Hundahl (Ashgate, Aldershot, September 2014)

 Feasts and Gifts of Food in Medieval Europe: Ritualised Constructions of Hierarchy, Identity and Community, editor with A J Watson, special issue of the Journal of Medieval History 37:1 (2011)

 ‘Conquests, Family Traditions and the First Crusade’, Journal of Medieval History (2019)

 ‘I Fear Greeks, even when they bear Gifts: The Gifts of Alexios I and the Histories of the First Crusade’, Viator 49 (2018), 25-49

 ‘Valdemar 2.
 Sejr, Matthew Paris og den engelske invasionsfrygt, 1240-41’, Historisk Tidsskrift 118:1 (2018), 21-49

 ‘Political Conflict and Political Ideas in Twelfth-Century Denmark’, Viking and Medieval Scandinavia 13 (2017), 61-100.